 The deadline for this program has passed.
 The description below is for information purposes only.
-Awardees from the 2022-23 competition can be found on our recent awardees page.
+Awardees in the 2023-24 competition will be announced in the spring.

 - Maximum award: $60,000

-- Tenure: six to twelve consecutive months devoted to full-time research and/or writing, to be initiated between July 1, 2023 and July 1, 2024, and to be completed no later than December 31, 2024
+- Tenure: six to twelve months devoted to full-time research and/or writing, to be initiated between July 1, 2024 and July 1, 2025, and to be completed by December 31, 2025.
+Six months of the fellowship tenure must be consecutive, but any remainder of the fellow’s award term can be taken separately at a later date within the eligible award window.
+(See FAQ for more information.)

-- ACLS will begin accepting applications in mid-July 2022.
-Completed applications must be submitted through the ACLS online fellowship and grant administration system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, September 28, 2022.
+- ACLS will begin accepting applications in July 2023.
+Completed applications must be submitted through the ACLS online fellowship and grant administration system (ofa.acls.org) no later than 9:00 PM Eastern Daylight Time, September 28, 2023.

-- Notifications will be sent via email in March 2023.
+- Notifications will be sent via email in late March 2024.

 - For information on how to request reviewer feedback, see FAQ.

-The ultimate goal of the project should be a major piece of scholarly work by the applicant, which can take the form of a monograph, articles, digital research project, critical edition, or other scholarly resources.
-The fellowships support projects at any stage of development.
+The ultimate goal of the project should be a major piece of scholarly work by the applicant, which can take the form of a monograph, articles, publicly-engaged humanities project, digital research project, critical edition, or other scholarly resources.
+The fellowships support projects at any stage of development – beginning, middle, or end.
 This program does not fund works of fiction (e.g., novels or films), textbooks, straightforward translation, or pedagogical projects.

-ACLS Fellowships are intended to help scholars devote six to twelve continuous months to full-time research and writing.
+ACLS Fellowships are intended to help scholars devote six to twelve months to full-time research and writing.
 (See FAQ) The awards are portable and are tenable at any appropriate site for research.
 An ACLS Fellowship may be held concurrently with other fellowships and grants and sabbatical pay.
-For fellows with tenure-track academic appointments, the total amount of support, including the ACLS Fellowship, may not exceed the candidate’s 2023 academic year salary.
+For fellows with tenure-track academic appointments, the total amount of support, including the ACLS Fellowship, may not exceed the candidate’s 2024 academic year salary.
 Fellows without tenure-track academic contracts may teach up to one course per semester (if desired), or perform the equivalent of one course per semester in administrative work, during the fellowship term.
-(See FAQ) Tenure of the fellowship may begin no earlier than July 1, 2023 and no later than July 1, 2024.
-The fellowship term must conclude no later than December 31, 2024.
+(See FAQ) Tenure of the fellowship may begin no earlier than July 1, 2024 and no later than July 1, 2025.
+The fellowship term must conclude no later than December 31, 2025.

 - be US citizens, permanent residents, Indigenous individuals residing in the United States through rights associated with the Jay Treaty of 1794, DACA recipients, asylees, refugees, or individuals granted Temporary Protected Status in the United States.
 In addition, foreign nationals who have been living in the United States or US territories for three or more years before the application deadline are also eligible, provided that they do not establish permanent residence outside the United States during the period of the fellowship.